nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Phone number, email, address, project status, tags, payment status, client status and deadline must match the exact string. e.g. `ps/in progress` will not match `ps/in prog`.
-* All fields need to be matched for a person to be found e.g. `find n/Rah py/paid ps/in progress` matches those clients whose name starts with "Rah", payment status is `paid` and project status is `in progress`.
+* All fields need to be matched for a person to be found e.g. `find n/Rah py/paid ps/in progress` matches those clients whose name segment (first name, middle name, last name etc) starts with "Rah", payment status is `paid` and project status is `in progress`.
 * When searching by tags, if multiple tags are specified then only one of the tags need to be matched.

 Examples: